camilstaps/SODA-POP-band-module/README.md

 - The software has to be adapted as described in the manual under "Manual band selection".

-## Through-hole module with headers
+## Through-hole / SMT module With headers
-- L3 has to be shorted.
+- L3 has to be shorted (on the main board).
 - Add 2-pin female headers on the place of L7 and L8
 - Add 3-pin female headers on the place of CT1 and CT2 (middle pin should be removed)

 ![The PCB layout for <160m](headers.png)

-For 160m, the layout is slightly different to make room for the T50-2 toroids.
-Also, C31 is removed here, and L4 is omitted (as in the manual).
+If you want to make a 160m module with through-hole components, the layout is slightly different to make room for the T50-2 toroids.
+Also, C31 is removed in this case, and L4 is omitted (as in the manual).
+If building with SMT components, you can use the same layout as for the other modules, short C31 and leave out L4.

 ![The PCB layout for 160m](headers-160m.png)